lazyJunk/sample-raylib-4.0/README.md

 # sample-raylib-4.0 for windows

-Simple repo with a raylib static lib with version 4.0 include the raylib.h header.
+Simple repo with a raylib static lib with version 4.0 including the raylib.h header.

 ### Requirements: